michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I'm leaving it up anyway.

 There's more to life than work.
-I am just as woke and jaded by [hustle culture](https://www.amazon.com/Burnout-Society-Byung-Chul-Han/dp/0804795096) as everbody else, but, at the end of the day, I'm an all American boy.
-The public artifacts of my work are strong, but it isn't grandiose to claim the specific context in which those artifacts were imagined, published, and maintained makes them something else.
+I am just as woke and jaded by [hustle culture](https://www.amazon.com/Burnout-Society-Byung-Chul-Han/dp/0804795096) as everbody else, but, in the end, I'm an all American boy.

+The public artifacts of my work are strong, but it isn't grandiose to say the specific context in which those artifacts were imagined, published, and maintained makes them something else.

 We can talk about contributions at my job all day.
 Those accomplishments are relevant and valuable, but they're remote.
-Open-source projects -- public things which large companies use and depend upon, in some cases at an enterprise scale -- offer unique insights that are normally hard to come by.
+Open-source projects -- public objects which various companies apparently use, enjoy, and depend upon -- offer unique insights that are normally hard to come by.

-Would you rather, dear employer, hear about a system I implemented or see one for yourself?
+Would you, dear employer, rather hear about a system I implemented or see one for yourself?
 Would you rather hear about a project or evaluate a whole ecosystem I'm gradually building in my free time?

 What my CV doesn't say (because it can't): the greatest achievements of my career occurred during the most difficult period of my life.

 What does that say?
-Does it say something peculiar about life -- metaphysical, phenomenological?
+Something peculiar about life -- metaphysical, phenomenological?
 Both?
 Neither?
 Something else?
-Nothing?
+Nothing at all?

 Until now, besides family and close friends, nobody knew what I had to overcome -- what I am still overcoming.
 So far I've kept all of this to myself.
 But I think people should know.
 I sometimes trust such thoughts blindly and figure things out later.
 We call that "emergent design" in my field.